coderefinery/manuals/hackmd-mechanics.md

 ## Asking questions

-Always ask questions and add new sections at the very bottom (unless you are answering to something old, but we don't look up that much).
+**Always ask questions and add new sections at the very bottom**.
-You can also answer and comment on other questions, too.
+You can also answer and comment on older questions, too.

 Since we plan to publish the questions and answers later as part of the workshop page, we recommend to not use any names.
 You can indicate